-A.29.
-LIBRARY(THREAD_POOL): RESOURCE BOUNDED THREAD MANAGEMENT395 it must be a non-negative integer.
+Maximum number of requests that can be suspended.
+Default is infinite.
+Otherwise it must be a non-negative integer.
 Using backlog(0) will never delay thread creation for this pool.

 The pooling mechanism does not interact with the detached state of a thread.
-Threads can be created both detached and normal and must be joined using thread_join/2 if they are not detached. bug The thread creation option at_exit is reserved for internal use by this library. thre ad_pool_destroy(+Name)[det]Destroy the thread pool named Name.
-Errors existence_error(thread_pool, Name). curr ent_thread_pool(?Name)[nondet]True if Name refers to a defined thread pool. thre ad_pool_property(?Name, ?Property)[nondet]True if Property is a property of thread pool Name.
-Defined properties are: options (Options) Thread creation options for this pool free(Size) Number of free slots on this pool size(Size) Total number of slots on this pool members (ListOfIDs) ListOfIDs is the list or threads running in this pool running (Running) Number of running threads in this pool backlog (Size) Number of delayed thread creations on this pool thre ad_create_in_pool(+Pool, :Goal, -Id, +Options) [det] Create a thread in Pool.
-Options overrule default thread creation options associated to the pool.
-In addition, the following option is defined: wait(+Boolean) If true (default) and the pool is full, wait until a member of the pool completes.
+Threads can be created both detached and normal and must be joined using thread_join/2 if they are not detached.

+thread_pool_destroy(+Name) [det] Destroy the thread pool named Name.
+Errors existence_error(thread_pool, Name). current_thread_pool (?Name) True if Name refers to a defined thread pool. [nondet] thread_pool_property(?Name, ?Property) True if Property is a property of thread pool Name.
+Defined properties are: [nondet] options (Options) Thread creation options for this pool free(Size) Number of free slots on this pool size(Size) Total number of slots on this pool members (ListOfIDs) ListOfIDs is the list or threads running in this pool running (Running) Number of running threads in this pool backlog (Size) Number of delayed thread creations on this pool thread_create_in_pool(+Pool, :Goal, -Id, +Options) Create a thread in Pool.
+Options overrule default thread creation options associated In addition, the following option is defined: [det] to the pool. wait(+Boolean) If true (default) and the pool is full, wait until a member of the pool co mpletes.
 If false, throw a resource_error.
-Errors